Christian burial: Conveyance of the body to the church

 The first stage involves the parish priest and other clergy going to the house of the deceased.
 One cleric carries the cross and another carries a vessel of holy water.
 Before the coffin is removed from the house it is sprinkled with the holy water.
 The priest, with his assistants, says the psalm De profundis with the antiphon Si iniquitates.
 Then the procession sets out for the church.
 The cross-bearer goes first, followed by members of the clergy carrying lighted candles.
 The priest walks immediately before the coffin, and the friends of the deceased and others walk behind it.

 Note that in the vast majority of cases none of the above will happen.
 The priest or deacon will go to the house without procession, or lay people will lead the prayers in the presence of the body if clergy are not available.

 As they leave the house, the priest intones the antiphon Exsultabunt Domino, and then the psalm Miserere is recited or chanted in alternate verses by the cantors and clergy.
 On reaching the church the antiphon Exsultabunt is repeated.
 As the body is placed "in the middle of the church," the responsorial Subvenite is recited.

 Once again, this seldom happens.
 The coffin is brought to the church by the undertaker in a hearse.
 It may arrive the evening before, for a Vigil in the church, or it may arrive on the day of the funeral before the service.

 Historical precedence provides that if the corpse is a layman, the feet are to be turned towards the altar.
 If the corpse is a priest, then the position is reversed, the head being towards the altar.
 The earliest reference to this is in Johann Burchard's "Diary".
 Burchard was the master of ceremonies to Pope Innocent VIII and Pope Alexander VI.

 A little-known custom also exists that both before the altar and in the grave, the feet of all Christians should be pointed to the East.
 This custom is alluded to by Bishop Hildebert at the beginning of the twelfth century, and its symbolism is discussed by Guillaume Durand.
 "A man ought so to be buried", he says, "that while his head lies to the West his feet are turned to the East…" For clergy, however, the idea seems to be that the bishop (or priest) in death should occupy the same position in the church as during life, facing his people who he taught and blessed in Christ's name.
-In practice, facing the east is scarcely ever observed.
+In practice, facing the east is scarcely ever observed today, but appears to have been a common custom in the early middle ages.
+Post-conversion cemeteries can be distinguished in England from their pre-conversion counterparts from the orientation and direction of inhumation burials.
+Such an example can be seen in the Chamberlain's Barn cemetery near Leighton Buzzard - around 650 CE, graves were increasingly organised into rows, facing west, and grave furnishings (commonly associated with pagan burial practices) decreased.